Juan Arolas: Work

 The chivalrous poetry and the medieval themes are narrative and, with limited exceptions, focus on Spain.
 This poetry is inspired by various historical sources and reveals the influence of Rivas and José Zorrilla, but fails in its factual narration due to prolixity and monotony, and in the fundamentals of the characters.

 His most interesting work is La sílfide del acueducto (Valencia, 1837).
 It is composed of 4,300 verses, and dedicated to a girl from Peralta named Leonor.
-The poem has an undoubtable autobiographical basis and describes the love of Hormesinda and Ricardo, who are frustrated by his forced admission to a monastery by his father.
+The poem has an undoubtedly autobiographical basis and describes the love of Hormesinda and Ricardo, who are frustrated by his forced admission to a monastery by his father.
 She succeeds in arriving at his cell and enjoying his love, but is discovered by the abbot who has Hormesinda poisoned and Ricardo imprisoned where he dies in his cell.
 Their souls reach the Elysian Fields where they enjoy the love that they were denied on Earth.
 The poem expresses his liberal ideals and his protest against religious repression.

 His religious poetry was inspired by Lamartine and the Bible, but there is no trace of intimacy in it: the power and greatness of the Creator, as well as the sin and ingratitude of man towards God, are recounted in poems that deal with biblical themes or episodes in the life of Christ.